The history of Stellenbosch University (SU) dates as far back as the 17th

 The fact that the old school building was transferred to Stellenbosch University had been the cause of nearly 40 years' division between the University and the coloured community of Stellenbosch.
 In 2007, as a symbol of reconciliation and transformation, the University dedicated the school building to the community, after SU also supported the compilation of In ons bloed, a book on the people of Die Vlakte, in 2006.
 Since then, a permanent photographic exhibition was installed in the building in 2008 and 2009 in order to recognise those former pupils of the school who went on to become prominent figures in South African society.

-Currently, SU's Community Interaction Division and Matie Community Service as well as a number of non-profit and community organisations operate from the old school building.
+Currently, Division for Social Impact and Matie Community Service as well as a number of non-profit and community organisations operate from the old school building.
 The Faculty of Law's renovated Legal Aid Clinic and the state-of-the-art building of the Africa Centre for HIV and Aids Management, which was opened in 2012, are adjacent to the old Lückhoff building.
 Today, that corner of the former Die Vlakte is a beacon of hope and reconciliation, and a symbol of the way in which Stellenbosch University's expertise is utilised to serve society in order to make a tangible difference in people's lives.